LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaBodyParsers.md

 ## What is a body parser?

-An HTTP PUT or POST request contains a body.
-This body can use any format, specified in the `Content-Type` request header.
-In Play, a **body parser** transforms this request body into a Java value.
+An HTTP request (at least for those using the POST and PUT operations) contains a body.
+This body can be formatted with any format specified in the Content-Type header.
+A **body parser** transforms this request body into a Java value.

-> **Note:** You can't write a `BodyParser` implementation directly using Java.
-Because a Play `BodyParser` must handle the body content incrementally using an `Iteratee[Array[Byte], A]`, it must be implemented in Scala.
+> **Note:** You can't write `BodyParser` implementation directly using Java.
+Because a Play `BodyParser` must handle the body content incrementaly using an `Iteratee[Array[Byte], A]` it must be implemented in Scala.
 >
-> However Play provides default `BodyParser` implementations that should fit most use cases (parsing JSON, XML, text, uploading files).
-You can reuse these default parsers to create your own directly in Java; for example you could provide an RDF parser based on the text parser.
+> However Play provides default `BodyParser`s that should fit most use cases (parsing Json, Xml, Text, uploading files).
+And you can reuse these default parsers to create your own directly in Java; for example you can provide an RDF parsers based on the Text one.

 ## The `BodyParser` Java API

 In the Java API, all body parsers must generate a `play.mvc.Http.RequestBody` value.
 This value computed by the body parser can then be retrieved via `request().body()`:

 ```
-public static Result index() {
+pulic static Result index() {
   RequestBody body = request().body();
   ok("Got body: " + body);
 }